-“These students have a very deep love and respect for nature – they are also fiercely protective of it – and I have to thank Pine for accompanying us all through the years.
+“These students have a very deep love and respect for nature.
+They are also fiercely protective of it.
+I have to thank Pine for accompanying us all through the years.
 This is the way education should be, now more than ever.” – Teacher, TDSB elementary school

-“The children receive integrated curriculum designed specifically for our school, for each class.
+“The children receive integrated curriculum designed specifically for each class in our school.
 Once children are outside and engaged in learning, anxiety settles and awareness takes over, and Pine staff are experts at engaging students’ curiosity.” – Teacher, TDSB elementary school

 We work with schools to identify a location that offers opportunities to connect with nature while also meeting the needs of the school, students and families.
 Programming may occur on school grounds, at one of our field locations (King’s Mill Park in the west or Stan Wadlow Park in the east) or another available location.